Uniqueness of Coxeter structures on Kac-Moody algebras: Abstract

 \section{Abstract}

 Let $\g$ be a symmetrisable Kac--Moody algebra, and $\Uhg$ the corresponding quantum group.
-We showed in \cite{ATL1} that the braided quasi--Coxeter structure on integrable, category $\O$ representations of $\Uhg$ which underlies the $R$--matrix actions arising from the Levi subalgebras of $\Uhg$ and the quantum Weyl group action of the generalised braid group $B_{\g}$ can be transferred to integrable, category $\O$ representations of $\g$.
-We prove in this paper that, up to unique equivalence, there is a unique such structure on the latter category with prescribed $R$--matrices and local monodromies.
-This extends, simplifies and strengthens a similar result of the second author valid when $\g$ is semisimple, and will be used in \cite{ATL3} to describe the monodromy of the rational Casimir connection of an affine Kac--Moody algebra in terms of the corresponding quantum Weyl group operators.
-Our main tool is a refinement of Enriquez's universal algebras, which is adapted to the $\PROP$ describing a Lie bialgebra endowed with a collection of subalgebras labelled by the subdiagrams of the Dynkin diagram of $\g$.
+We showed in \cite{ATL1,ATL1-2} that the braided \nqcs structure on integrable, category $\O$ representations of $\Uhg$ which underlies the $R$--matrix actions arising from the Levi subalgebras of $\Uhg$ and the quantum Weyl group action of the generalised braid group $B_{\g}$ can be transferred to integrable, category $\O$ representations of $\g$.
+We prove in this paper that, up to unique equivalence, there is a unique such structure on the latter category with prescribed restriction functors, $R$--matrices, and local monodromies.
+This extends, simplifies and strengthens a similar result of the second author valid when $\g$ is semisimple, and is used in \cite{ATL3} to describe the monodromy of the rational Casimir connection of $\g$ in terms of the quantum Weyl group operators of $\Uhg$.
+Our main tool is a refinement of Enriquez's universal algebras, which is adapted to the $\PROP$ describing a Lie bialgebra graded by the non--negative roots of $\g$.